 Here are some resume builders you may find useful:

 Many resume builders, including the ones listed above, offer a wide range of both free templates which are sufficiently functional, as well as more advanced paid versions.
 When choosing a template for your data scientist resume, give preference to simple templates with just 1 or 2 colors in addition to black and white, rather than fancy and colorful ones.
-The latter are more suitable for other spheres such as art or design, where a creative-looking resume can impress an employer.
+The latter is more suitable for other spheres such as art or design, where a creative-looking resume can impress an employer.
 In our case, it is better to avoid unnecessary decorations.

 Consider choosing a two-column layout